dangamerx7/pump-modpack/README.md

 # 🖥️ Mod List
 The modlist is available <a href="https://modrinth.com/modpack/pump-modpack/version/0.0.1">here.</a>

-> *The readme of this was taken from Additive, which was taken from sodium.
+> *This readme was inspired from Additive, which was taken from sodium.
 I needed a good base okay, you cannot blame me.*